 Next, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Judging by its ingredients alone, Dave’s Grain Free canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 40% and a mean fat level of 29%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effects of the peas and flaxseed meal in some recipes, this looks like the profile of a wet product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a notable amount of meat.

-Dave’s Grain Free canned dog food is a meat-based wet product using a moderate amount of poultry, salmon or pork as its main sources of animal protein, thus earning the brand 4.5 stars.
+Dave’s Grain Free is a meat-based canned dog food using a notable amount of poultry, salmon or pork as its main sources of animal protein, thus earning the brand 4.5 stars.